-- (A) The first student presentation (group project): First one will be on March 5, 2025, on your group exhibition proposal.
-On this exhibition proposal workshop day, at least three students as a group to present on their collaborative response paper which is making an exhibition proposal.
+- (A) The first student presentation (group project): First one will be on March 3, 2026, on your group response paper topic.
+On this colloquium day, at least three to five students as a group to present on their collaborative response paper which is making an exhibition proposal.
 Provide many examples of the art works in relation to your curatorial intention. - (B) Students are required to write one 5-page exhibition/exhibition proposal and present it verbally. - (C) Exhibition Proposal Guideline: Despite formatting differences (your exhibition proposal format is up to your group), following topic and information need to be provided - 1 Initial Exhibition Proposal: This should tell us what the physical work is, what the general theme is, and give a sense of scale of the exhibition (how many pieces, what sizes, which venue etc.). - 2 What main ideas, concepts, or experiences does this body of curatorial proposal communicate with each other?
 This is the process of making narrative of exhibition.
-Thus, this part should embrace what the work gives the viewer (exhibition effect/ what curators want to show through the curatorial project, vision, praxis etc.)

-- 3 What inspirations or traditions guided or influenced this body of work?
-Tell us about the influences or inspirations behind this work. - 4 How are the methods or techniques you use important to this body of work?
+Thus, this part should embrace what the work gives the viewer (exhibition effect/ what curators want to show through the curatorial project, vision, praxis etc.) - 3 What inspirations or traditions guided or influenced this body of work?
+Tell us about the influences or inspirations behind this work. - (4) How are the methods or techniques you use important to this body of work?
 Tell us how, or what, the choice of medium or process contributes to this exhibition proposal. - (5) Any special installation needs or requirements?
 If your work requires specific installation techniques or equipment, let us know what those are.
-For example, numerous electrical outlets, audio-visual equipment, or specialized lighting, wall mounts etc. - (D) The second and final student presentation: On the last day, we will have another students' presentation on the exhibition proposals.
+For example, numerous electrical outlets, audio-visual equipment, or specialized lighting, wall mounts etc. - (D) On Mid-term group response paper: Students are required to write a collaborative exhibition proposal (except reference and endnote) regarding any type of exhibition that your group wants to actualize and make a clear exhibition proposal reflecting previous reading materials from the unit 1 you are interested in.
+Students summarize and articulate unit 1 reading materials about one page (critical summary for the unit) and then choose a topic to actualize an exhibition proposal your group want to actualize and propose. - (E) Final student presentation: On the last day, we will have another students' presentation on the exhibition proposals.
 Both classes will consist of presentations from students.
 The length of the presentations will depend on final enrollment (you will know in advance how much time you have), and time limits will be strictly enforced to allow for discussion and responses.
-The model for these presentations will be conference panels. - (E) On group exhibition proposal: Students are required to write a collaborative exhibition proposal (except reference and endnote) regarding any type of exhibition that your group wants to actualize and make a clear exhibition proposal reflecting previous reading materials from the unit 1 you are interested in.
-Students summarize and articulate unit 1 reading materials about one page (critical summary for the unit) and then choose a topic to actualize an exhibition proposal your group want to actualize and propose.
-March 4
+The model for these presentations will be conference panels.

-General guideline: In preparation for the first response paper presentation (group project) which is making an exhibition proposal, your group will write a 4-5-page exhibition proposal in relation to topic of Unit 1.
+General guideline: In preparation for the group project, which is making an exhibition proposal, your group will write a 4-5-page exhibition proposal in relation to topic of Unit 1.
 A hard-copy version will be submitted to me at the beginning of class on the presentation day.
 Please stick to the readings from the course for these papers.

 On the second students' presentation (individual project), you will have an opportunity to present your initial synthesis paper/term paper topic and will have a chance to develop your term paper idea in advance.

-(4) Exhibition Proposal (30%):
+(4) Final Individual Exhibition Proposal (30%):

-Students are required to write one 8 pages, double-spaced term paper on an exhibition proposal with curatorial statement and/or a specific exhibition(s), and/or specific artist's work in relation to its curatorial approach(es) which in your view represents issues in relation to the class materials of curating.
+Students are required to write one 8 pages, double-spaced term paper on an exhibition proposal with curatorial statement and/or a specific exhibition(s), and/or specific artist's work in relation to its curatorial approaches which in your view represents issues in relation to the class materials of curating.